 Estée Lauder, Chanel & the K-Pop Star

 Consider Estée Lauder.
-Two years ago, the American cosmetics company tapped Korean model, street style star, and television host, Irene Kim, to front its Estée Edit campaign alongside reality television star, Kendall Jenner.
+Several years ago, the American cosmetics company tapped Korean model, street style star, and television host, Irene Kim, to front its Estée Edit campaign alongside reality television star, Kendall Jenner.
 Together, Kim and Jenner worked on the Estée Edit, a new line of makeup by Estée Lauder that is geared toward young girls who are “rule breakers and risk takers.”
 According to a statement from the New York-based cosmetics brand late last year, Kim was brought on board as a global beauty contributor, a role in which she will create video content, cover trends, and possibly have input in product development.

 Aside from Estée Lauder’s major push to make its 70-year old brand enticing for millennials, its recent selection of brand ambassadors suggests that it is not just looking in its own backyard; the brand is looking East – to South Korea, in particular, where Kim resides.
 And as Vogue quite aptly noted, “In the galaxy of Korean pop stars, street-style arbiters, and beauty tastemakers, model and television personality, Irene Kim [pictured below right] is a planet with some serious gravitational pull.”
 And it makes sense.
 Every year since 2006, sales of luxury goods in South Korea have risen at least 12% - reaching $10.6 billion in 2015, per McKinsey.